-Join Aaron F. Ross for an in-depth discussion in this video Setting animation preferences, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Setting animation preferences, part of Learning Maya nCloth 2012.

 Before we start building nCloth scenes, we need to just change a couple of quick preferences.
 Most importantly is the playback rate of the timeline.
 It's really critical that we don't skip frames in the timeline.
 It's possible that if you have your timeline settings set to real-time, then, when you try to play back a dynamic simulation, it will break.
 Real-time is not what you want.
 You need it to play every frame, and not to skip any frames.
 If it skips frames, then your simulation is going to break, and the reason for that is that Maya's dynamics are so-called history dependent.

 What happens on a particular frame -- lets say frame 10 -- depends directly upon what happened on the frame before it; frame 9.
 If the playback engine skips frame 9, then the data on frame 10 is going to be bogus, and your simulations is going break.
 We just have to make sure that we don't play back in so called real-time.
 We can do that in a couple of ways.
 One way is to go into the Preferences.
 Window > Settings Preferences > Preferences, and in Time Slider, we have got the Playback options here.
 You'll see the Playback speed is at currently Play every frame, and that's good; we need that.